Tansy Ragwort

 ID Characteristics

-General: Tansy Ragwort (Jacobaea vulgaris) is a biennial or short-lived perennial that can be found throughout Southern British Columbia.
+Tansy Ragwort is a biennial or short-lived perennial that can be found throughout Southern British Columbia.

-Flowers: Bright yellow, daisy-like flower heads that are arranged in dense, flat topped clusters near the top of the stem.
-Each flower has between 10-15 ray-like petals that surround a yellow-orange center.
+Flowers: Bright yellow, daisy-like flower heads arranged in dense, flat-topped clusters near the top of the stem.
+Each flower has 10 – 15 ray-like petals surrounding a yellow-orange disk.

-Stem: Mature plants range from 0.2 m – 1.2 m in height with one or several upright stems that branch out near the top.
+Stems: Mature plants range are 0.2 – 1.2 m tall with one or several upright stems that are branched near the top.

-Leaves: A low rosette is produced during the plant’s first year with dark green, ruffled (lobed) leaves on purplish stems.
-Second-year flowering stems are alternate, dark green on top with whitish-green underneath, with deeply cut, blunt-toothed lobes and a ragged, ruffled appearance.
+Leaves: During the plant’s first year of growth, it produce a low rosette with dark green, ruffled (lobed) leaves on purplish stems.
+Second-year flowering stems have alternate leaves that are dark green on top and whitish-green underneath, with deeply cut, blunt-toothed lobes and a ragged, ruffled appearance.
 Basal leaves are stalked, 4 – 20 cm long, and 2 – 6 cm wide.

-Seeds: Ribbed seeds are 1 mm long with a pappus, or cluster of white hairs, about 3 mm long.
+Seeds: Ribbed seeds are 1 mm long with a cluster of white hairs (called a pappus), about 3 mm long.

-Roots: Each plant has a fibrous system of coarse, light-coloured roots that can produce small, adventitious shoots.
+Roots: Tansy Ragwort has a fibrous system of coarse, light-coloured roots that can produce small, adventitious shoots.

 Similar Species